MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-developer-cli-template/includes/3-deploy-first-template.md

 The most common starter workflow for `azd` only requires a few commands.
 You'll explore other commands and options later in the module to complete additional tasks.
 To initialize and deploy an `azd` template, complete the following steps:

-1. Open a command prompt to an empty file directory on your computer.
+1. Open a command prompt to an empty file directory.

-1. Run the `azd init` command and specify the template you want to use as a parameter.
-When the command prompts you for an environment name, enter `azdlearn`.
-The environment name influences the naming of certain resources in Azure.
+1. Run the `azd init` command and specify the template you want to use as a parameter. `azd` will clone the template down to your local environment.

     ```azdeveloper
     azd init --template todo-nodejs-mongo
     ```

+1. When the command prompts you for an environment name, enter `azdlearn`.
+The environment name influences the naming of certain resources in Azure.

-2. Run the `azd auth login` command to launch a browser window you can use to sign in to your Azure subscription.
+1. Run the `azd auth login` command to launch a browser window you can use to sign in to your Azure subscription.

     ```azdeveloper
     azd auth login